Event data – common fields and cloud storage

 The Pismo API data platform consumes, treats, and validates events that occur during the course of normal processing (account actions, transactions, payments, auditing, and so on).
 The data from these events is delivered to you in real-time or via files that you can download.

-Delivery works on an at least once delivery guarantee.
+Delivery works on an at-least-once delivery guarantee.
 This means that the platform keeps attempting to deliver a message until at least one attempt is successful.

 Understanding Pismo event data